rng190001/CS6375_Assignment1/README.md

-# starter code for CS 6375 Assignment 1 2025
+# Starter code for CS 6375 Assignment 1 2025

 Add the corresponding (one) line under the ``[to fill]`` in ``def forward()`` of the class for ffnn.py and rnn.py